BradfordOnAvonRFC/BradfordOnAvonRFC.github.io/_pages/fixtures.markdown

 </div>

 ### Rules
-All games will be played in accordance to RFU rules and can be found <a href="https://www.englandrugby.com/participation/coaching/age-grade-rugby" target="_blank">here</a>
+All games will be played in accordance to RFU rules and can be found <a href="https://www.englandrugby.com/participation/coaching/age-grade-rugby" target="_blank">here</a>.
+A full listing of all the festival match rules can be found in the BoA Minis festival rule document.

+<a href="/assets/docs/BoA_rules_v2.pdf" class="btn btn--primary" target="_blank">Festival Rules</a>

 ## Fixtures
 Fixture lists are currently being finalised and will be available soon<sup>&trade;</sup>